 Anterior Cruciate Ligament Rupture

 The treatment of anterior cruciate ligament injuries has advanced considerably during the last decade and should surgical treatment be required it is now performed arthroscopically using techniques that facilitate accelerated rehabilitation.
-Any injuries to the shock absorbing cartilages or running surfaces of the knee can then be addressed simultaneously.
+Any injuries to the shock absorbing cartilages or running surfaces of the knee can then be treated simultaneously.